-The Sainsbury’s store at the Greenwich Peninsula represents a watershed in supermarket design.
+The Sainsbury’s store at the Greenwich Peninsula represented a watershed in supermarket design.
 During a four-year period, Chetwoods developed and delivered the world’s first low energy supermarket building.

 When it opened, the store scored the highest ever official environmental rating for a retail building with a perfect 31 out of 31 points, and was the first store to be awarded an ‘excellent’ BREEAM rating.

-Key design features of this pioneering building include a north lit sales area creating a comfortable market environment with underfloor heating, cooling and passive ventilation.
-Externally the building envelope is insulated by earth sheltering, integrating the building with its environment.
+Key design features of this pioneering building included a north lit sales area creating a comfortable market environment with underfloor heating, cooling and passive ventilation.
+Externally the building envelope was insulated by earth sheltering, integrating the building with its environment.

-The building uses half the energy required to operate a standard store and many of its innovative features are now being replicated throughout the world.
+The building used half the energy required to operate a standard store and many of its innovative features were replicated throughout the world.

 - Client: Sainsbury’s